FuzzIO/oscp-latex-report-template/README.md

 ## Guide

-`TODO:`: This section will be fleshed out as I tweak the template.
+`TODO:` This section will be fleshed out as I tweak the template.

 To create sections about more boxes, duplicate ./hosts/example, change name variables accordingly, and input the folder's host.tex file in *maindocument.tex* in the 'BOX_RUNDOWNS' section.